mcne65/rmotr.github.io/_posts/2015-05-18-what-happens-at-rmotr.md

 We believe that communication and human interaction is key in order to create a great learning experience.
 That's why it's the center of our process.
 You'll be working 6 weeks side by side with your classmates.
 We use [Slack](https://slack.com/) as our main communication hub; everything happens on slack.
 We have several channels based on different interests.
 Each class has its own private group where students are constantly interacting.

-Also mentors and teacher is always present ready to answer questions and helping students.
+Also mentors and teachers are always present ready to answer questions and helping students.

 **It doesn't matter if it's 4AM in a Saturday morning.
 There's always someone connected working on something and ready to help.**